yandex-cloud/docs/en/ydb/pricing/dedicated.md

 The following is charged:
 * Storage allocated for DB storage groups.
-* Space used by on-demand DB backups saved in {{ objstorage-full-name }}.
+* Space used by on-demand DB backups saved in {{ objstorage-name }}.

    {% note info %}

    For each DB, {{ ydb-name }} automatically creates and stores two full backups for the last two days for free.
 No fee is charged for storing automatic backups.

    {% endnote %}

 The cost is specified for one month of use.
 The minimum billing unit is 1 GB per hour (for example, the cost of storing 1 GB for 1.5 hours is equal to the cost of storage for 2 hours).